ShopKeep vs. Square: Pick Your Business’s POS

 - Reporting suite

 While the free version of the software is a bit limited, it can do the job for most small businesses.
 The paid versions of Square’s POS software both come with industry specific functions.
 Square for Restaurants includes the ability to manage menus, floor plans, reconcile tips, and oversee deliveries.
 Square for Retail allows you to print barcodes, place purchase orders, and put items on layaway.
-Note that both of these software products cost $60 per month.
+Note that both of these software products cost $0, $60, or $299+ per month depending on the plan you choose.

 In terms of integrations and add-ons, Square works with a huge library of third-party apps.
 See all the products Square works with in the Square App Marketplace.
 Square also sells in-house integrations for payroll ($34/month), marketing ($15/month), and a loyalty program ($45/month).